ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

-  will roughly slow down by a factor of X. If available memory is exceeded, on the other hand, the operating system will respond by "swapping" memory to and from the server's hard drives, which is *several orders of magnitude* slower than system memory, and can grind a server to a virtual stand-still.
+  will roughly slow down by a factor of X. If available memory is exceeded, on the other hand, the operating system will respond by "swapping" memory to and from the server's hard drives, which is *several orders of magnitude* slower than system memory, and excessive swapping can grind even a very powerful server to a virtual stand-still.

 * Hard drive space: While again much larger than the hard drive space available on typical personal computers, this resource has a *hard* limit.
-Once the server's hard drives are full, they are full, and no further data can be written to them.
+Once a server's hard drives are full, they are *full,* and no further data can be written to them.
 This will usually crash running operations of *all* active users, not just those started by the user who filled the hard drive, and thus cause significant losses.
-To avoid this cricital problem, servers typically limit the amount of hard drive space available to each users so that total usage can never exceed available space, meaning that if a user's operation tries to use more than available hard drive space, only that user's operation crashes.
+To avoid this cricital problem, servers typically limit the amount of hard drive space available to each user such that total usage can never exceed available space, meaning that if a user's program tries to use more than available hard drive space, only that user's program crashes.

 * Hard drive bandwidth: Writing data to or reading data from hard drives is *several orders of magnitude* slower than writing or reading data from